nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC02 - Edit profile**

-**Precondition: There is at least one profile added into DorManagerPro**
+**Precondition: There is at least one profile added into DorManagerPro.**

 **MSS:**

 1. User requests to edit or add additional information for a specific profile.
-This can be the name, phone number, email address, address, emergency contact details, graduation year or tags
+This can be the name, phone number, email address, address, emergency contact details, graduation year or tags.
 2. DorManagerPro updates the profile with the new or updated information.

    Use case ends.